T7-Components/accordion-multi/README.md

 # @t7/accordion-multi

-Create a multi-select 'accordion' style component from a single structure
+Create a multi-select 'accordion' style React component from a single structure

 This component functions similarly to `<Accordion/>` except that it allows for multiple areas to be expanded at a time.